ankaAR/bestiario5e/_creatures/imp.md

 ### Actions

-***Sting (Bite in Beast Form).*** Melee Weapon Attack: +5 al ataque, alcance 5 ft ., one target.
+***Sting (Bite in Beast Form).*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 ft ., one target.
 Hit: 5 (1d4 + 3) piercing damage, and the target must make on a DC 11 Constitution saving throw, taking 10 (3d6) poison damage on a failed save, or half as much damage on a successful one.

 ***Invisibility.*** The imp magically turns invisible until it attacks, or until its concentration ends (as if concentrating on a spell).
 Any equipment the imp wears or carries is invisible with it.